-5. VFL Client sends the client intermediate results to the VFL server.
+5. VFL Client sends the client intermediate local inference results to the VFL server.

-The intermediate results, which are sent from the VFL Client to the VFL Server during the VFL inference process, are the information for the VFL Server to combine and generate the VFL inference results.
+The intermediate local inference results, which are sent from the VFL Client to the VFL Server during the VFL inference process, are the information for the VFL Server to combine and generate the VFL inference results.

 Editor's note: It is FFS additional parameters are needed to send from the VFL client to VFL server.